Sanchitbajaj02/tailwind-colorgen/README.md

-# Tailwind ColorGen
+# Tailwind Colorgen

-Tailwind ColorGen is a web-based tool for generating and customizing color palettes for Tailwind CSS projects.
+Tailwind Colorgen is a web-based tool for generating and customizing color palettes for Tailwind CSS projects.
 It allows users to create, preview, and export color configurations seamlessly.

 ## Features